 4. Coin Metrics

 Coin Metrics is a provider of cryptocurrency financial intelligence, market data, index, network data and other analysis tools to help you make informed crypto decisions.
-The platform lets you access over 100 assets and 400+ metrics, including novel ones like free float supply and realized cap.
+The Network Data Pro plan lets you access over 100 assets and 400+ metrics, including novel ones like free float supply and realized cap.

 Once you’ve added metrics to your chart using Coin Metrics’ network data visualization tool, you can download it in different extensions.